 Allows a character to sell their hard work in exchange for a small monetary fee.
 This skill may be used in place of a Crafting After Action Report.
-The base wage for Unskilled Labor is 50 Copper.
-If used during an NPC shift this grants 20 Copper.
-This skill may be upgraded to Skilled Services and then finally to Professional Services.
+The character may not always receive the same amount of coin, based on a multitude of variables.
+The base wage for Unskilled Labor is 1d10 Copper.